Tombasium/vehicle_assistant/README.md

 The software is designed to run with the following hardware:

--  Raspberry Pi 3 Single-board computer*
+-  Raspberry Pi 3 Single-board computer* **
 -  BU-353 S4 USB GPS module
 -  PiCAN 2
 -  Raspberry Pi camera module v2

-* It is also planned to try this software on the Jetson Nano which may involve some modifications
+* It is also planned to try this software on the Jetson Nano which may involve some modifications ** We are limited here to a Raspberry Pi 3 as the PiCAN 2 is not compatible with the Raspberry Pi 4

 ## Software design